The Great Gatsby

 by F. Scott Fitzgerald

-The Great Gatsby Owl Eyes and Klipsringer Quotes
+The Great Gatsby Owl Eyes and Klipspringer Quotes

 We straggled down quickly through the rain to the cars.
 Owl-eyes spoke to me by the gate.

 "I couldn't get to the house," he remarked.

 "Neither could anybody else."